JoanRosell/JoanRosell/README.md

 # Hi there 👋, I am Joan Rosell!
-I'm a Computer Science student from Barcelona who is currently finishing hi bachelor's degree, looking for an internship!
+I'm a Computer Science student from Barcelona.
+I'm currently finishing my bachelor's degree and looking for an internship!

 ## Technologies
 ### Tools